doublespaces/PSORSA/README.md

 In addition, a file named "new128.bin" must be included in the working directory, which includes only the 0x80 bytes of RSA encrypted data.
 You can find this data through a packet log of a PSO2 client running through the PSO2Proxy software.

+Big help from Guga on this, and of course the entire Polaris Team, CyberKitsune, Kyle and everyone else involved!